 This course introduces knowledge and skills needed for beginning practice with groups.
 This includes exploration of the dynamics of group processes and the use of group interventions to address a wide range of human needs.
-Prerequisite: Social Work Pre-Major or Major and SW 305.
 3:0:3

-SW 325 Human Diversity and Social Justice (MLL)
+SW 325 (MLL) Human Diversity and Social Justice